Hessi02/W5500_AVR/README.md

 # W5500_AVR
-A Wiznet W5500 driver for the AVR microcontroller.
+A Wiznet W5500 driver for the AVR microcontroller series.